d954mas/defold-box2d/README.md

 ---Is this fixture a sensor (non-solid)?
 ---@return boolean the true if the shape is a sensor. function Box2dFixture:IsSensor() end

+--- Set the contact filtering data.
+This will not update contacts until the next time
+--- step when either parent body is active and awake.
+--- This automatically calls Refilter.
+---@param filter Box2dFilter
+function Box2dFixture:SetFilterData(filter) end

+--- Get the contact filtering data.
+---@return Box2dFilter
+function Box2dFixture:GetFilterData() end

 --- Call this if you want to establish collision that was previously disabled by b2ContactFilter::ShouldCollide. function Box2dFixture:Refilter() end